-1.5 Summary of Opinion
+1.6 Summary of Opinion

-The CNP Offer is an unsolicited partial takeover offer for between 4.92% and 23.37% of the Company's shares at \$4.42 cash per share (after deducting the 9 November 2021 \$0.08 net dividend).
+CNPLP and its associates currently hold 28.74% of the Company's shares.
+The CNP Follow-up Offer is an unsolicited partial takeover offer for between 18.45% and 67.64% of the Company's shares at \$4.61 cash per share.

-The CNP Offer provides a liquidity event for shareholders where they will receive \$4.42 cash for each share that is accepted into the offer.
+The CNP Follow-up Offer provides a liquidity event for shareholders where they will receive \$4.61 cash for each share that is accepted into the offer.

-Factors that shareholders should consider when deciding whether to accept the CNP Offer include:
+Factors that shareholders should consider when deciding whether to accept the CNP Follow-up Offer include:

-- the CNP Offer is an offer for 4.92% of the shares in First NZ (with the discretion for CNP to accept up to 23.37% of the shares) and therefore does not necessarily provide an opportunity for a complete exit (although shareholders with small parcels of shares may possibly be able to have all of their shares accepted into the offer) - we assess the full underlying value of First NZ's shares to be in the range of \$5.92 to \$6.49 per share on an ex-dividend (ex-div) basis as at the present date.
-The assessed value range excludes the fully imputed gross dividend of \$0.12 per share declared by the Board on 26 October 2021 and payable on 9 November 2021 - the Adjusted Offer Price of \$4.42 per share is 25% to 32% below our assessed valuation range - minority interests in a company generally trade at a discount to the pro rata value of the company as a whole.
-Discounts in the range of 10% to 40% are often applied to minority interests to reflect the lack of control that minority parcels of shares are able to exert of a company's affairs

-- a shareholding of (up to) 23.37% would represent a significant minority interest in the Company.
-Accordingly, if a minority discount were to be applied to our valuation range of \$5.92 to \$6.49 per share (ex-div), the discount would be at the lower end of the observed discount range of 10% to 40% - the Adjusted Offer Price of \$4.42 per share represents a premium of 12% over the \$3.95 price at which the Company's shares last traded on 9 September 2021.
-However, trading in the Company's shares is extremely thin and therefore the recent share transactions do not necessarily represent a strong indication of the fair market value of First NZ's shares - the CNP Offer is subject to a number of conditions.
-However, in our view the conditions do not provide a significant impediment to the likelihood of the offer being declared unconditional - if the CNP Offer is successful, CNP would control (at most) 23.37% of the Company's shares.
-This would potentially allow it to block special resolutions but it would not be able to determine the full composition of the Board.
-Accordingly, CNP would not be in a position to exert significant control and influence over the affairs of First NZ - the likelihood of an alternative takeover offer is uncertain.
+- the CNP Follow-up Offer is an offer for 18.45% of the shares in First NZ (with the discretion for CNP to accept up to 67.64% of the shares) and therefore does not necessarily provide an opportunity for a complete exit (although shareholders with small parcels of shares may possibly be able to have all of their shares accepted into the offer) - we assess the full underlying value of First NZ's shares to be in the range of \$5.32 to \$6.82 per share as at the present date.
+The assessed valuation range does not take into account the contingent liability faced by First NZ in respect of proceedings issued against the Company's wholly owned subsidiary Symonds110 Limited in respect of the sale of the 110 Symonds Street, Auckland property in 2019 - the Offer Price of \$4.61 per share is 13% to 32% below our assessed valuation range - the Offer Price of \$4.61 per share represents a premium of 5% over the \$4.41 offer price under the CNP Initial Offer and is equivalent to the price paid by CNPLP in 2 off-market share acquisitions in December 2021 from 2 shareholders categorised as "wholesale investors" - trading in the Company's shares is extremely thin and therefore the recent share transactions do not necessarily represent a strong indication of the fair market value of First NZ's shares - the CNP Follow-up Offer is subject to a number of conditions.
+However, in our view the conditions do not provide a significant impediment to the likelihood of the offer being declared unconditional - if the CNP Follow-up Offer is successful, CNPLP and its associates will control between 47.19% and 96.38% of the Company's shares.
+At the lower shareholding level of 47.19%, CNPLP will have effective control of First NZ while at the upper level of 96.38%, CNPLP will have absolute control of the Company - CNPLP has stated that if it does gain effective control of First NZ, it is considering effecting operational changes to the Company that may result in First NZ becoming a higher risk investment which does not pay dividends in the foreseeable future while it pursues a growth strategy - the likelihood of an alternative takeover offer is uncertain but is considered remote given that CNPLP and its associates collectively hold 28.74% of the Company's shares.

-The main advantage for shareholders of accepting the CNP Offer is that they will be able to realise cash of \$4.42 for each of their shares accepted into the offer.
+The main advantage for shareholders of accepting the CNP Follow-up Offer is that they will be able to realise cash of \$4.61 for each of their shares accepted into the offer.
 This represents an exit opportunity for shareholders which is not readily available anywhere else as the Company's shares are not quoted on any stock exchange and trading on the Syndex online trading platform is extremely thin.